What trends are there in the literature? Literary directions (theoretical material)

 13. V.A.
 Zhukovsky Elegy “Sea”

 15. M.V.
-Lomonosov "Ode on the day of the accession to the throne of Elizabeth Petrovna"
+Lomonosov “Ode on the day of Elizabeth Petrovna’s accession to the throne”

 16. A.S.
 Pushkin "Eugene Onegin"

 III.
-What literary movement does the author's work belong to?
+Which literary movement does the writer's work belong to?

 17. G.R.
 Derzhavin